Our Clients – Past and Present

 California Department of Developmental Services (DDS)

-DDS is the state department through which California provides services and supports to 245,000 individuals with developmental disabilities and their families living in the community and developmental centers.
+DDS is the state department through which California provides services and supports to 255,000 individuals with developmental disabilities and their families living in the community and developmental centers.

-BRC provides consultation services to the DDS Office of Human Rights and Advocacy Services and Consumer Advisory Committee.
+BRC has provided consultation services to the DDS Office of Human Rights and Advocacy Services and Consumer Advisory Committee since 2002.
 We coordinated a multi-year assignment to advance statewide Leadership through Personal Change that included producing and publishing more than 20 advocacy videos and planning guidebooks.
-BRC developed numerous easy to use publications that outlined strategies and action plans for “Making Choices.”
-In addition, BRC created statewide emergency preparedness videos and worksheets funded by U.S. Homeland Security through DDS, Feeling Safe, Being Safe, which has been distributed nationally. http://dds.ca.gov/ConsumerCorner/Home.cfm
+BRC developed numerous easy-to-use publications that outlined strategies and action plans for “Making Choices.”

 Regional Center System Map